Investor Profile - CA

 San Francisco Bay Area, CA

-Most recorded activity for this investor appears in SAN FRANCISCO, NAPA, and TRACY.
+Most activity in NAPA, SAN FRANCISCO, TRACY, NEWARK, and FREMONT.

 Property Type Breakdown